Skip to main content

 Appeals

 If a request for release is denied, the student may submit a written appeal to the Executive Director of Auxiliary Services.
 The appeal and all supporting documentation must be submitted by email to Auxiliary Services within five business days of the date of the original decision.
-A student whose request for release is denied is responsible for the cost of the applicable dining charge through the remainder of the academic year even if they choose to not use their meal plan.
+A student whose request for release is denied is responsible for the cost of the applicable dining charge through the remainder of the academic year, even if they choose not to use their meal plan.

 Binding License